Centre for Advanced Training (CAT) scheme

 - Paid support to take external classes at other training centres (theatre, dance, gymnastics etc).

-Applications for CAT scheme are now open for students based outside London.
-For London based students you must become a member of London Youth Circus first.
+London-based students must become a member of London Youth Circus first.

 All participants who would like to apply for the Centre for Advance Training programme must submit a video audition.